 Toast your new life together

 A winery stay allows for both charming lodging and great food and drink.
-On the pristine shores of Seneca Lake you'll find the Inn at Glenora Wine Cellars and the Inn at Miles Wine Cellars.
-For couples whose tastes run more to hops than grapes, the Inn at Grist Iron is the Finger Lakes' only accommodations with an on-site microbrewery and lake views.
+On the pristine shores of Seneca Lake, you'll find the Inn at Glenora Wine Cellars and the Inn at Miles Wine Cellars.
+For couples whose tastes run more to hops than grapes, the Inn at Grist Iron is the Finger Lakes' only accommodation with an on-site microbrewery and lake views.

 Fun, hip and quirky

 For those whose love is best served with a side order of kitsch, unique lodging in the Catskills lightens the honeymoon mood.
-Options include the Roxbury Motel, with rooms themed to The Wizard of Oz, I Dream of Jeannie, The Flintstones and more, and Kate’s Lazy Meadow, created by Kate Pierson of the B-52’s with artist designed cabins in fabulous, funky '50s decor.
+Options include the Roxbury Motel, with rooms themed to The Patridge Nest, The Wizard's Emeralds, Tony's Dance Floor and more, and Kate’s Lazy Meadow, created by Kate Pierson of the B-52’s with artist designed cabins in fabulous, funky '50s decor.